-- 1. The power of the Licensing Authority - as a responsible authority, to make representations in respect of premises licences under Part 8 of the Act - to propose to attach a condition to a premises licence in accordance with Section 169(1)(a) of the Act in addition to the mandatory or default conditions - to propose the exclusion of a default condition from a premises licence under Section 169(1)(b) of the Act - as a Responsible Authority, to request a review of a premises licence under Sections 197 or 200 of the Act - to give a notice of objection to a temporary use notice under Section 221 of the Act - to serve notification of intended refusal of any of the following: - Family Entertainment Centre Gaming Machine Permit (Sch 10 Para 10) - Prize Gaming Permits (Sch 14 Para 11) - Licensed Premises Gaming Machine Permits (Sch 13 Para 6) - and also, in the latter case, notice of intention to grant the application but for a smaller number of machines than specified and/or a different category of machines from that specified in the application. - serve notification of lapse of a Family Entertainment Centre Gaming Machine Permit (Sch 10 Para 14 and 15 (1)(b)); - serve notice of intention to cancel or vary any of the following: - Club Gaming permit or Club Gaming Machine permit (Sch 12 Para 21) - Licensed Premises Gaming Machine permits (Sch 13 Para 16) - create and amend the Authority's application procedures in relation to applications for the following in accordance with any relevant legislation: - Family Entertainment Centre Gaming Machine Permits (Sch10 paras 5 and 7) - Licensed Premises Gaming Machine Permits (Sch 13 Para 2) - Prize Gaming Permits (Sch 14 paras 6 and 8); and - to appoint authorised persons under Section 304 of the Act - determine that any representations received under Part 8 of the Act are vexatious, frivolous, or certainly will not influence the Authority's determination of an application; and - reject all or part of any application for a review of a premises licence in accordance with Section 198 of the Act - 2.
+- 1. The power of the Licensing Authority - as a responsible authority, to make representations in respect of premises licences under Part 8 of the Act; - to propose to attach a condition to a premises licence in accordance with Section 169(1)(a) of the Act in addition to the mandatory or default conditions; - iii. to propose the exclusion of a default condition from a premises licence under S169(1)(b) of the Act: - iv. as a Responsible Authority, to request a review of a premises licence under sections 197 or 200 of the Act; - v. to give a notice of objection to a temporary use notice under S221 of the Act; - vi. to serve notification of intended refusal of any of the following: - a.
+Family Entertainment Centre Gaming Machine Permit (Sch 10 Para 10) - b.
+Prize Gaming Permits (Sch 14 Para 11) - c.
+Licensed Premises Gaming Machine Permits (Sch 13 Para 6) - d.
+And also, in the latter case, notice of intention to grant the application but for a smaller number of machines than specified and/or a different category of machines from that specified in the application. - vii.
+Serve notification of lapse of a Family Entertainment Centre Gaming Machine Permit (Sch 10 Para 14 and 15 (1)(b));

+- Serve notice of intention to cancel or vary any of the following: - a.
+Club Gaming permit or Club Gaming Machine permit (Sch 12 Para 21) - b.
+Licensed Premises Gaming Machine permits (Sch 13 Para 16) - ii. create and amend the Authority's application procedures in relation to applications for the following in accordance with any relevant legislation: - a.
+Family Entertainment Centre Gaming Machine Permits (sch10 paras 5 and 7) - Licensed Premises Gaming Machine Permits (Sch 13 Para 2) - c.
+Prize Gaming Permits (Sch 14 paras 6 and 8); and - iii. to appoint authorised persons under s 304 of the Act - iv. determine that any representations received under Part 8 of the Act are vexatious, frivolous, or certainly will not influence the Authority's determination of an application; and - reject all or part of any application for a review of a premises licence in accordance with Section 198 of the Act - 2.
 In relation to the following matters in the attached table the Authority will, in the majority of cases, adhere to the table of delegated functions set out below.
-This table indicates the lowest level of the Authority which will normally exercise the Delegation though the Authority reserves the right, where appropriate, for any particular matter to be dealt with at a higher level whilst having due regard to statutory requirements.
-For example, an Officer may choose not to exercise their delegated power and refer the matter to the Sub-Committee or the Sub-Committee itself may choose to refer the matter to the Full Committee.
+This table indicates the lowest level of the Authority which will normally exercise the Delegation though the Authority reserves the right, where appropriate, for any particular matter to be dealt with at a higher level whilst having due regard to statutory For example, an Officer may requirements. choose not to exercise their delegated power and refer the matter to the Sub-Committee or the Sub-Committee itself may choose to refer the matter to the Full Committee.